KMcCand/battlecode22-bechtel/README.md

-# Battlecode 2022 Scaffold
+# Battlecode 2022 Kyle, Daniel, Julian and Andrei

+All files except for those in the folders bot1 and coordinatedBoi in src were part of the scaffold for the competition. bot1 and coodinatedBoi are different editions of our code, and each have a RobotPlayer.java file to run our bots.

 This is the Battlecode 2022 scaffold, containing an `examplefuncsplayer`.
 Read https://play.battlecode.org/getting-started!

-All files except for those in the folders bot1 and coordinatedBoi in src were part of the scaffold for the competition. bot1 and coodinatedBoi are different editions of our code, and each have a RobotPlayer.java file to run our bots.

 ### Project Structure